bg7/bg7.github.com/source/docs/how-it-works/index.markdown

 #### approach ####

 bg7 is an annotation system where the ORF prediction step is based on protein similarity.
-The guiding principle is: _use as much information as you can_.
+That's the key feature, and follows what we view as our guiding principle: _use as much information as you can_.

 {% img right /images/1_approach.png %}